Specialised Foundation Programme in the North West of England

 UH Morecambe Bay 3 3

-Please click here to download a detailed breakdown of the programmes available (Research, Education and Leadership) in our school for 2024-2026.
-This programme information is indicative only and may be subject to further changes between 01.09.2023 and 25.02.2024 by HEE and the employing trust due to a required alteration in service requirements.
+Please click here to download a detailed breakdown of the programmes available (Research, Education and Leadership) in our school for 2025-2027 (information tbc in August/September 2024).
+This programme information is indicative only and may be subject to further changes by NHS England and the employing trust due to a required alteration in service requirements.
 With regards to Research based SFP placements, some trusts do not currently show the specific specialities assigned to them on the chart.
 Our academic employing trusts will try their best to accommodate personal requests that address peoples research interests.
 There tends to be some flexibility on the research topic pursued, as long as there is a suitable academic supervisor to support this.
 Most research placements will be focused towards the clinical element within the specific training programme (track) in the first instance, so topic projects will usually be tilted towards these in some way.
 However we strongly recommend you speak to each trust you are interested in indepedantly as there may be some variation with this rule as some sites may be more flexible than others.
 Further information on Research, Education and Leadership programmes this can be found by scrolling down this page to Where to find additional information on our SFP Programmes.
 If you cannot find the information you require in the additional information section, please contact the relevant Postgraduate Administrator / Foundation Administrator with any queries using the contact information here

 For information on the location of the employing trusts and facilities available please visit our Trust Map page and click on the relevant map pin.

-Academic Programmes in Education and Leadership
+Specialised Programmes in Education and Leadership

-HEE-NW offers funding and study opportunities for trainees on SFP Education and Leadership pathways to undertake the following modules at Edge Hill University.
+NHS E-NW offers funding and study opportunities for trainees on SFP Education and Leadership pathways to undertake the following modules at Edge Hill University.
 Trainees on a Research pathway are also welcome to enrol on these courses, however the funding of this would need to come from the trainee's own source instead.
-If you are an SFP Education or Leadership trainee and have not been contacted by the team at Edge Hill University, please email foundation.nw@hee.nhs.uk and we will look into this for you.
+If you are an SFP Education or Leadership trainee and have not been contacted by the team at Edge Hill University, please email england.foundation.nw@nhs.net and we will look into this for you.

 Leadership: